-Don’t forget to get your deposit back after settling all of the charges.
+Don’t forget to apply to get your bond back after settling all of the charges.
 You can use it for the next rental payment in a new home.

 Most of the stuff on a rental property is not yours.
 So, only take the things that belong to you.
 Leave the apartment as it was when you moved in.
 Check the features if there’s any damage.
 You are responsible for all the expenses in fixing damage materials that were caused by you.
 If fortuitous events like earthquakes or storms caused the damage, it is acceptable.

 Examples of little damages you are responsible for are holes on the walls from hanging of pictures and repainting the walls.
 In other words, the property must look like it was before.
 Other things to look out for are the electrical and plumbing systems.
 These two are very important to check to ensure the safety of the next tenant.
 Others are equipment, appliances, and even the lightings.
 If permanent improvements are made, you can reimburse the expenses from the last rent.
 Keep all the documented costs in terms of receipts to have enough proof.

 Do not leave the property unchecked.
 It will lead to greater trouble.

 End of lease cleaning is a necessary service that you should complete before finalising your move.
 Although paying for a professional service is not required by law, it is recommended by most property managers.